arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 end
 ```

-As you can see, there is are line or column references in the output.
+As you can see, there are line or column references in the output.
 It still depends on non-core-or-stdlib `parser` and `method_source` gems.
 I've made peace with them, as they're already in the project via `pry`, `mutant` and `rubocop` additions.

 For the portability, I wish those dependencies weren't needed.
 Hopefully one day this all will be easier in the future Ruby: